 Farm Girl Soho

-While everyone else is busy queuing outside the original Farm Girl in Notting Hill, head to the where the uber-popular cafe has just opened an outpost – and it’s still a relative secret!
-You will have seen the Super Lattes all over your Instagram feed, and we can confirm they are just as delicious as they look – the Rose Latte is a classic, while the Butterfly Matcha and Liquid Gold (made with turmeric, cinnamon, astragalus, honey and coconut milk) are definitely worth a try if you like your drinks to be of the ultra-nourishing kind.
+While everyone else is busy queuing outside the original Farm Girl in Notting Hill, head to one of their other venues.
+The uber-popular cafe now has a second location in Chelsea, as well as an outpost in the You will have seen the Super Lattes all over your Instagram feed, and we can confirm they are just as delicious as they look – the Rose Latte is a classic, while the Butterfly Matcha and Liquid Gold (made with turmeric, cinnamon, astragalus, honey and coconut milk) are definitely worth a try if you like your drinks to be of the ultra-nourishing kind.
 Their avocado toast is undoubtedly one of the best in town, and their salad and Acai bowls are a great hangover cure that’ll leave you feeling fresh.
 The ‘build your own bowl’ option will ensure everyone’s kept happy.
 1 Carnaby Street, London W1F 9QF.

 The Providores & Tapa Room, Marylebone